Are You A Candidate for PRK Surgery?

 • You participate in activities that could damage a corneal flap

-There are several different factors to consider, so it’s important to fully understand your options as a potential candidate for PRK surgery and what qualifies someone as an eligible PRK candidate.
+There are several different factors to consider in weighing surgeries, so it’s crucial to fully understand your options as a potential candidate for PRK surgery and what qualifies someone as an eligible PRK candidate.

 Why PRK Surgery Might Be Better for You

-Your Job or Hobbies Could Make You Better Suited to PRK
+Your Job or Hobbies Could Make You Better Suited for PRK

 Your employment or activities may also mean you’re not a candidate for LASIK, but PRK could be an option for you.
 Some industries put you at a greater risk of eye trauma and complications with a corneal flap.
 Consider PRK if you work in: